 Community Effects Question Information and Justification Will the project displace existing residents or workers from their homes and communities?
 If so, what is the expected duration?
 No. Will the project require service disruptions to homes and communities?
-If so, what is the expected communication and outreach plan to the residents and the duration of the outages?
-Yes, outages are only expected on the day a natural gas service is tied over to the new PE natural gas main.
-The disruption to each resident will last less than eight (8) hours.
-Affected customers will be notified at least twenty-four (24) hours in advance of disruption to their service.
-Are there populations with Limited English Proficiency located in the project area?
+If so, what is the expected communication and outreach plan to the residents and the duration of the outages? natural gas service is tied over to the new PE Are there populations with Limited English Proficiency located in the project area?
 If so, what measures will be taken to provide communications in other languages?
-Approximately 1 percent of the population in the project area has Limited English Proficiency.
+Yes.
+The population of the project area with limited English proficiency is estimated to be less than 2 percent.
 As applicable, information regarding short-term service disruptions will be made available in languages other than English.